 - Requisition for laboratory procedures MUST be completed in entirety, including 2 unique patient identifiers.
-Refer to Patient Identification - All requisitions for outpatient blood work/ ECGs/ Holter Monitors are required to be faxed to the laboratory to book the patient appointment. - o Fax Number: 867-393-8946 - All requisitions must be signed (electronic signatures are acceptable) and dated by a Medical Practitioner with medical practicing privileges in the Yukon Territory as per Health Canada Accreditation Guidelines, YMC and YHC Medical Bylaws. - Requisitions should contain contact information for the ordering physician and any copied physicians name should have their fax number. - For online requisition links, refer to Hyperlinked List of Requisitions.
+Refer to Patient Identification - Requisitions for outpatient booked appointments (2 Hr.
+Glucose Tolerance / ECGs/ Holter Monitors) are required to be faxed to the laboratory to book the patient appointment. - Fax Number: 867-393-8946 - All other requisitions should be provided to the patient to bring to the OPL - All requisitions must be signed (electronic signatures are acceptable) and dated by a Medical Practitioner with medical practicing privileges in the Yukon Territory as per Health Canada Accreditation Guidelines, YMC and YHC Medical Bylaws. - Requisitions should contain contact information for the ordering physician and any copied physicians name should have their fax number. - For online requisition links, refer to Hyperlinked List of Requisitions.